GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 **A. Short-Term Priorities (Phase 1 Completion & Phase 2A Initiation - Next 0-6 Months from "Ultimate Vision" adoption):**
 *   **Priorities:**
-    1.  **Solidify Phase 1 Achievements:** Ensure all foundational strengthening tasks (App Hosting config, Firestore security, secrets, error handling, CI/CD outline) are robust and documented as complete.
+    1.  **Solidify Phase 1 Achievements:** Ensure all foundational strengthening tasks (App Hosting config, Firestore security, secrets, error handling, CI/CD outline) are robust and documented as complete. **The `queryVectorStoreTool` is now refactored for Vertex AI, but its metadata lookup is simulated.**
     2.  **Initiate ETLVRE Pipeline v1:** Support the setup of Cloud Storage, Eventarc triggers, and initial Document AI integration for parsing core GS1 documents.
-Assist with Genkit flow development for embedding generation using Vertex AI Embeddings API (by evolving the current `generateDocumentEmbeddings` flow).
+Assist with Genkit flow development for embedding generation using Vertex AI Embeddings API (evolving the current `generateDocumentEmbeddings` flow).
+Guide the storage of chunk metadata in Firestore.
-    3.  **Facilitate Live Vector Store Integration (Vertex AI Vector Search):** Provide best-practice guidance for provisioning Vertex AI Vector Search and integrating it with Genkit via a real (non-mocked) tool.
+    3.  **Facilitate Live Vector Store Integration (Vertex AI Vector Search & Firestore Metadata):** Provide best-practice guidance for provisioning Vertex AI Vector Search and integrating it with Genkit via the (now real-service-targeting) `queryVectorStoreTool`.
+This includes guiding the real metadata lookup from Firestore.
     4.  **Support Basic KG v1 Implementation (AlloyDB AI/Spanner Graph):** Guide schema definition for core GS1 entities and assist with Genkit tool development for querying this basic KG.
     5.  **Enable Initial KG-RAG Pilot:** Support the development of a Genkit flow demonstrating basic KG augmentation of the RAG pipeline.
 *   **Success Indicators:**
-    *   Core GS1 documents successfully parsed by Document AI and embeddings stored in a live Vertex AI Vector Search instance.
+    *   Core GS1 documents successfully parsed by Document AI and embeddings stored in a live Vertex AI Vector Search instance, with metadata in Firestore.
     *   Basic KG (v1) populated with core GS1 entities and queryable via a Genkit tool.
-    *   `answerGs1QuestionsWithVectorSearch` flow successfully using the live vector store.
+    *   `answerGs1QuestionsWithVectorSearch` flow successfully using the live vector store and Firestore for metadata retrieval.
     *   Pilot KG-RAG flow demonstrates improved contextual responses for specific test queries.
     *   CI/CD pipeline for App Hosting deployment is functional.